neilbalch/RPi-Computer-Power/README.md

 ## Raspberry Pi configuration

-The nodejs application is started by a script, mentioned in `/etc/rc.local`, that runs `sudo npm start` in the root folder of the server.
+The Node application is started by a script, mentioned in `/etc/rc.local`, that runs `sudo npm start` in the root folder of the server.

 # Initial Server Setup